-We have previously audited American Civil Liberties Union Foundation of Northern California, Inc.'s 2013 financial statements, and our report dated September 12, 2013 expressed an unmodified opinion on those financial statements.
-In our opinion the summarized comparative information presented herein as of and for the year ended March 31, 2013, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited American Civil Liberties Union Foundation of Northern California, Inc.'s 2014 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated September 16, 2015.
+In our opinion, the summarized comparative information presented herein as of and for the year ended March 31, 2014, is consistent, in all material respects, with the audited financial statements from which it has been derived.